 There are two permissions: to view and to manage the video wall.

-- Users authorized to manage the video wall will have full control over it in the Video Wall tab in CORTROL Monitor, plus the ability to log in via Console and change the video wall layout.
+- Users authorized to manage the video wall will have full control over it in the Video Wall tab in CORTROL Client, plus the ability to log in via Console and change the video wall layout.

 So, the first permission is required for the user to see the video wall contents — if the permission is missing, displays belonging to the video wall will appear blank.
 The second one is necessary for supervisors, enabling them to manage the video wall structure and filling.